Joe Diffie: Early life

-Diffie was born into a musical family in Tulsa, Oklahoma.
-His first musical performance was at age 7, when he performed in "The Muffin Man".
+Joe Diffie was born into a musical family in Tulsa, Oklahoma, in 1958.
+His first musical performance came at age 7, when he performed in "The Muffin Man".
 Diffie's father, Joe R., played guitar and banjo, and his mother sang.
-Following in his father's footsteps, Diffie began singing at an early age, often listening to the albums in his father's record collection.
-He said that his "Mom and Dad claimed that [he] could sing harmony when [he] was three years old."
-His family moved to San Antonio, Texas when he was in the first grade, and subsequently to Washington, where he attended fourth and fifth grades.
-He later moved to Wisconsin while in sixth grade through his second year of high school; then back to Oklahoma, where he finished high school in Velma.
-In his last two high-school years, he played football, baseball and golf, and ran track; in his senior year, he was recognized as Best All-Around Male Athlete.
+Following in his father's footsteps, Diffie began to sing at an early age, often listening to the albums in his father's record collection.
+Diffie has said that his "Mom and Dad claimed that [he] could sing harmony when [he] was three years old."
+His family moved to San Antonio, Texas, while he was in the first grade, and subsequently to Washington, where he attended fourth and fifth grades.
+Later, he moved to Whitehall, Wisconsin, for the years he was in sixth grade and through his sophomore year of high school at Whitehall School District, and eventually moved back to Oklahoma, where he attended high school in Velma.
+In his last two years in high school, Diffie played football, baseball, and golf and ran track; in his senior year, he was recognized as Best All-Around Male Athlete.

 After graduating, he attended Cameron University in Lawton, Oklahoma.
 Although he initially earned credits toward medical school, he decided against a medical profession after marrying for the first time in 1977 and ultimately dropped out before graduation.
-He first worked in oil fields, then drove a truck that pumped concrete in the oilfield in Alice, Texas, before moving back to Duncan to work in a foundry.
-During this period, he worked as a musician on the side, first in a gospel group, Higher Purpose, then in a bluegrass band, Special Edition.
-He built a recording studio, began touring adjacent states with Special Edition, and sent demonstration recordings to publishers in Nashville.
-Hank Thompson recorded Diffie's "Love on the Rocks", and Randy Travis bought rights to one of Diffie's songs but did not record it.
+Diffie first worked in oil fields, then drove a truck that pumped concrete in the oilfield in Alice, Texas, before he moved back to Duncan to work in a foundry.
+During this period, he worked as a musician on the side, first in a gospel group called Higher Purpose, and then in a bluegrass band called Special Edition.
+Diffie then built a recording studio, began touring with Special Edition in adjacent states, and sent demonstration recordings to publishers in Nashville.
+Hank Thompson recorded Diffie's "Love on the Rocks", and Randy Travis put one of Diffie's songs on hold, but ultimately did not record it.